-This Small Prison in Rural Alabama Is One of the Most Violent Places in America
+How This Small Prison in Rural Alabama Became One of the Most Horrifying Places in America

 An inmate in St. Clair Correctional Facility.
 All photos courtesy of Southern Poverty Law Center

-On June 3, Jodey Waldrop, a 36-year-old inmate at the St. Clair Correctional Facility in rural Springville, Alabama, was lying in his bed when somebody entered his cell and stabbed him in the neck with a shank.
+On the 3rd of June, Jodey Waldrop, a 36-year-old inmate at the St. Clair Correctional Facility in rural Springville, Alabama, was lying in his bed when somebody entered his cell and stabbed him in the neck with a shank.
 Prison officials say they got Waldrop, who was bleeding profusely, to a hospital 19 miles away within minutes, but nothing could be done.
 He was pronounced dead approximately an hour after the attack.

 So how does a small prison in northeast Alabama become one of the dangerous lockups in the country?

 According to Bryan Stevenson, executive director of the Equal Justice Initiative, a prison reform nonprofit in Alabama, St. Clair’s problems stem from a toxic mix of factors: overcrowding, a warden who doesn't care what prisoners do to one another, and drug-dealing guards who sometimes order hits on inmates.